Increasing interest in climate change

-The University of Oporto in Portugal has created a open online course which allows teachers to learn more about how to teach climate change using digital media in the classroom.
-The course was opened this September, is free and can be used by anyone anywhere.
+The University of Oporto in Portugal has created an open online course which allows teachers to learn more about how to teach climate change using digital tools in the classroom.
+The course was opened this September, it's free and can be used by anyone anywhere.
 The aim of the course is to provide teachers with new tools to more effectively communicate the changes that are happening to the climate and its causes, impacts and possible solutions in a language familiar to the students.

 The course is a part the project Clima@EduMedia funded by Iceland, Liechtenstein and Norway through the EEA Grants.
 The University of Iceland is a partner in the project.
 They contribute among other things with experience from Iceland in engaging young people to be interested in environmental knowledge.

 As part of the Clima@EduMedia project, around 540 secondary school students from 30 schools have also already produced media content on climate change.
 The project will also launch a national competition for the best climate change adaptation and mitigation ideas developed by students.